 Rebecca and several other influential female programmers were recently featured in an article by the New York Times titled "How to Get Girls Into Coding."
 Their stories and backgrounds vary, but their advocacy for girl programmers unites them.
 And it's not just about balancing numbers or filling seats in college.
 It's about connecting girls with the skills to become leaders and game-changers in their careers and in the world at large.
 Read the full article here.

-For girls who want to break into coding, app development, game design, web design, and more, we offer co-ed iD Tech Camps for ages 7-17, as well as iD Programming Academy and iD Film Academy for ages 13-18.
-Ages 10-14 can also enroll at Alexa Cafe, our new all-girls summer program emphasizing web design, coding, leadership, entrepreneurship, philanthropy, and more, in a chic, collaborative setting.
+For girls who want to break into coding, app development, game design, web design, and more, we offer co-ed iD Tech Camps for ages 7–17, as well as iD Coding & Engineering Academy and iD Game Design & Development Academy for ages 13–18.
+Ages 10–15 can also enroll at Alexa Café, our new all-girls summer program emphasizing web design, coding, leadership, entrepreneurship, philanthropy, and more, in a chic, collaborative setting.

 Know a girl who loves to code?
 What sparked her interest?
 Tell us in the comments!